 - Develops and maintains positive relationships with regulatory agencies through oral and written communications regarding pre-submission strategies, and follow-up of submissions under review

 - Coordinates the planning, preparation, data collection, assembly, review and publication of regulatory submissions to the FDA and other government agencies

-- Reports and responds to agency inquiries or comments.
+- Reports and responds to agencies inquiries or comments

-- Provides regulatory reports and routine updates to OCR management team and PIs, and coordinate data collection and reporting with other departments.
+- Prepares regulatory reports and coordinate data collection and reporting with other departments

-- Support PIs and study staff by assisting tin the data collection and notification required for reporting of Adverse Events, and facilitates communication with IRB related to Adverse Events.
+- Supports PIs and study staff by assisting in the data collection and notification required for reporting of Adverse Events

-- Supports study monitoring, as needed and requested.
-Maintain archived documents on and off site.
+- Supports study monitoring, as needed and requested

 - Bachelor's degree.